-- an exploratory and reflective approach which enables them to continue in or come to their own beliefs, or reject a religious approach to life on the basis of knowledge, thereby supporting them in their own personal search and enquiries about life; - a knowledge and understanding of Christianity and the other principal religions and non-religious life stances represented in Great Britain; - an understanding of the influence of beliefs, values and traditions on individuals, communities, societies and culture; - an ability to make reasoned and informed judgements about religious and moral issues; - · a positive attitude towards other people respecting their right to hold different beliefs from their own and towards living in a society of - diverse religions; - an enhancement of their Spiritual, Moral, Social and Cultural development.
+- an exploratory and reflective approach which enables them to continue in or come to their own beliefs or reject a religious approach to life based on knowledge, thereby supporting them in their own personal search and enquiries about life. - a knowledge and understanding of Christianity and the other principal religions and non-religious life stances represented in Great Britain. - an understanding of the influence of beliefs, values and traditions on individuals, communities, societies, and culture. - an ability to make reasoned and informed judgements about religious and moral issues. - a positive attitude towards other people respecting their right to hold different beliefs from their own and towards living in a society of diverse religions. - an enhancement of their Spiritual, Moral, Social and Cultural development.